-The cache key can be anything, so long as it is unique within the current class.
-The TTL syntax is from the DateInterval class (e.g. P1D is one day, PT1H is one hour).
+The cache key can be anything, so long as it is unique to the specific method.
+A third parameter can be passed to setCache to set the TTL, using the same syntax from the DateInterval class (e.g. P1D is one day, PT1H is one hour).